About

 Dear Members, Professional Engineers, and Friends,

 Welcome to the official website of the PEO York Chapter.
 It is my responsibility to serve as the Chapter Chair.
-The Chapter organizes over 50 events annually, including license presentation ceremonies, technical presentations, educational outreach, and mentorship for members pursuing licensure.
+The Chapter organizes over 50 events annually, including license presentation ceremonies, technical presentations/tours, educational outreach, and mentorship programs for members pursuing licensure.

 Our chapter is a community of professionals focused on upholding engineering values, innovation, and public safety.
 Whether you are an experienced engineer, a new professional, or interested in engineering, there are resources, events, and opportunities available here for information and engagement.